Substra/substra-documentation/docs/source/documentation/concepts.rst

 Users of a organization can export (aka download) the following elements from Substra to their local environment:

 * the opener of a dataset if the organization has process permissions on the dataset
-* the archive of an algorithm if the organization has process permissions on the algorithm
+* the archive of a function if the organization has process permissions on the function
 * the model outputted by a task if the organization has process permissions on the model and if this type of export has been enabled at deployment for the organization (environment variable model_export_enabled should be set to True)